 On top of that, acupuncture is significantly more affordable than traditional treatments and medications.

-Acupuncture for OCD is predominantly safe with minimal or no side effects.
-In fact, acupuncture for OCD sessions with adverse effects is hardly reported.
-Risks only occur when the practitioner is not well trained or experienced.
-Thus, it’s crucial that you refer to a reputed and experienced acupuncturist.
+Acupuncture for OCD is predominantly safe, with minimal or no side effects.
+Acupuncture for OCD sessions with adverse effects is hardly reported.
+Risks only occur when the practitioner is not well-trained or experienced.
+Thus, it would help if you were referred to a reputed and experienced acupuncturist.

 - If the acupuncture needle is inserted too deep into your upper back or chest, it can result in a collapsed lung